Devishree07/bookrecommendations/README.md

 Click Submit.

-Only the user who added a book can see and use the Delete button.
+Only the user who added a book will see the Delete button.

 How It Works

-The JavaScript script listens for the Submit button click event.
+The script listens for the Submit button click event.

-When a user submits a book:
+When a book is submitted:

-It checks that all required fields are filled.
+Required fields are validated.

-If an image is provided, it’s displayed using a FileReader.
+If an image is uploaded, it is displayed using a FileReader.

-The book information is displayed in a card layout.
+Book details are shown in a card layout.

-The delete button is added only for the user who added the book.
+Delete button is displayed only for the user who added the book.

 Users can delete their own books with confirmation.

-Future Improvements:
+Future Improvements

 Add user authentication for multiple users.

 Store book data in local storage or a database for persistence.

-Enhance UI with animations and improved mobile responsiveness.
+Enhance the UI with animations and improved mobile responsiveness.

+Add search and filter functionality for books.